1930s Fashion: A Journey Through Elegance and Resilience

 • High-waisted skirts: Skirts sat at the natural waistline, emphasizing the hourglass figure that was coveted during this period.

-See also 1970s Fashion: The Decade of Bold Style and Individuality
+See also 1980s Fashion: The Bold and Iconic Era of Style

 Men’s Fashion in the 1930s: A Refined Look